Ritvik-2002/WEB-DEV/README.md

   git clone https://github.com/Ritvik-2002/WEB-DEV.git

--> Next change the directory to frontend and install node modules and also run the json server our login validation on port 8000
+-> Next change the directory to frontend and install node modules

   cd frontend

   npm i

-  json-server --watch db1.json --port 8000

--> Now chane the directory to backend and install the node modules and run index.js file
+-> Now change the directory to backend and install the node modules and run index.js file

   cd backend